 So yeah, collagen is one of my favorite products of all time, and it’s something I’m always looking to incorporate in recipes.
 For this recipe, I used Vital Proteins Vanilla Collagen Creamer.

 If you don’t have it, don’t buy it just for this recipe (although it is really tasty in your coffee)!
-Just use whatever collagen peptides you have plus a tiny splash of vanilla extract.
+Just use whatever collagen peptides you have plus a tiny splash of vanilla extract, or any other protein powder you like.

 And if you don’t like collagen or don’t have it, feel free to omit it!